 - You will not be taxed on investment earnings within your fund

 - From age 60 you won’t pay tax on account-based pension payments you receive

 - If you’re between preservation age and age 60, the taxable portion of your account-based pension will be taxed at your marginal income tax rate, less a 15% tax offset.

 Whether an account-based pension is tax effective will depend on your individual circumstances.

 Investment control and earnings

 Investment returns from an account-based pension are tied to movements in investment markets.
 And, as an account-based pension is based on the super you’ve saved, it doesn’t guarantee an income for life.

 You can generally choose from a range of investment options, and an investment manager will be making the day-to-day investment decisions.
 Note, a broader range of investments may be available depending on the type of account-based pension you have.

 Weighing up your options

 There’s a lot to weigh up when deciding how you’ll use your super.
-To determine what’ll work best for you, speak to your adviser and if you don't have one, call us on 131 267 or use our find an adviser tool to locate one near you.
+To determine what’ll work best for you, speak to your adviser and if you don't have one, call us on 131 267 or use our find an adviser search engine to locate one near you.